nopnop2002/esp-idf-vs1053/README.md

 https://github.com/nopnop2002/esp-idf-ssd1306

 __Note:__
-SPI Interface cannot be used for this purpose.
+If you use the SPI interface for this purpose, you need to use a __Second SPI__.
-Because VS1053 occupies SPI.
+Because VS1053 occupies First SPI.

 __My recommendation:__
 My recommendation is to transfer the detected metadata to another ESP on the network and view it on another ESP.